 17.2 The Finishing Window is the time for boats to finish after the first boat sails the course and finishes.
-Boats failing to finish within the Finishing Window, and not subsequently retiring, penalized or given redress, will be scored Did Not Finish (DNF) without a hearing.
+Boats failing to finish within the finishing window, and not subsequently retiring, penalized or given redress, will be scored Did Not Finish (DNF) without a hearing.
 This changes RRS 35 and A5.

-18 HEARING REQUESTS
+18. HEARING REQUESTS

 - 18.1 The protest time limit is 45 minutes after the race committee signal vessel docks.
-The protest time limit (filing deadline) will be posted on the official notice board as soon as practical. - 18.2 Hearing request and scoring review forms are available at the protest committee desk located in the ODU Boat House, or online using the links provided on the Official Notice Board.
-Competitors may also complete a hearing request form using the US Sailing app and submit the completed form(s) by email to usoda@usoda.org. - 18.3 Notices will be posted no later than 30 minutes after the protest time limit to inform competitors of hearings in which they are parties or named as witnesses. - 18.4 Hearings will be held in the assigned protest room or area, beginning at the time posted.
+The protest time limit (filing deadline) will be posted on the official notice board as soon as practical. - 18.2 Hearing request forms are available at the protest committee desk located at the protest committee desk located near the official notice board on the middle floor of the Sail Newport Building.

+- 18.3 Notices will be posted no later than 30 minutes after the protest time limit to inform competitors of hearings in which they are parties or named as witnesses. - 18.4 Hearings will be held in the assigned protest room, beginning at the time posted.
 The helmsman shall represent the boat.
 This change is added to the first sentence of RRS 63.3(a).
-Representatives of boats who are parties to a hearing and their witnesses shall report to the protest committee desk at the scheduled hearing time and remain there until called for their hearing. - 18.5 A list of boats that have been penalized for breaking RRS 42 under Appendix P will be posted. - 18.6 The right of appeal from a protest committee decision is denied as provided in rule 70.5 (a).
+Representatives of boats who are parties to a hearing and their witnesses shall report to the protest committee desk at the scheduled hearing time and remain there until called for their hearing. - 18.5 A list of boats that have been penalized for breaking RRS 42 under Appendix P will be posted.